segment-boneyard/khaos/Readme.md

                owner: segmentio
          description: Easily create your own middleware layer.

   ...and voilà!
-Your new node.js project directory is made.
+Your new node.js project directory is made including a `package.json`, `Readme.md`, `Makefile` and everything.

 ## Local Usage